Aralf-Z/TinyUnityKits/README.md

-# GJTemplate
+# UnityGameTemplate
 ## Description
-This is my Unity template for any Game Jam.
+This is my Unity game template for any Game Jam.
 It also serves as my game toolkit, offering various solutions for different modules.
-For example, it includes ResTool instead of YooAsset, which is a heavier solution for the resource module.
+For example, it includes ResTool instead of YooAsset, which is a heavier solution for the resource module than ResTool.
+---
 ## Plugins
 1. [Spine](https://zh.esotericsoftware.com)
 2. [Dotween](https://github.com/Demigiant/dotween)